pablojordandlf/Stock-Price-prediction-with-NLP/README.md

 For this purpose, an exploratory analysis of the text has been carried out first obtained from social network publications containing the word Tesla, followed by the implementation of both supervised learning techniques as unsupervised.
 It should be noted that the present project does not have a investment objective, but merely a research objective in which a hypothesis and its veracity is studied.

+## Workflow
 ![Workflow](https://github.com/pablojordandlf/Stock-Price-prediction-with-NLP/blob/master/Data/Workflow.png)

+## Datasets
+Due to the size of the datasets, they are not provided in this repo.
+In case you are interested in using them, contact me in order to send them to you.